West Virginia Agrarian Commons

 Memo line: "WV Agrarian Commons"

-$2,000 funded by a Schwab Charitable donor advised fund
+$2,000 was received from a Schwab Charitable donor advised fund